Causal Learning via Manifold Regularization

-{\bf Data.} The data consisted of gene expression measurements for a total of $p_{\mathrm{total}}=6170$ genes.
-Some of the data samples were measurements after knocking out a specific gene (interventional data) and the other samples were without any such intervention (observational data), with sample sizes of $n^{\mathrm{int}}=1479$ and $n^{\mathrm{obs}}=160$ respectively.
+{\bf Data.} The data consisted of gene expression levels (log ratios) for a total of $p_{\mathrm{total}}=6170$ genes.
+Some of the data samples were measurements after knocking out a specific gene (interventional data) and the other samples were without any such intervention (observational data), with sample sizes of $n^{\mathrm{int}}=1479$ and $n^{\mathrm{obs}}=153$ respectively.
 Each of the genes intervened on was one of the $p_{\mathrm{total}}$ genes.
 Let $t(l)$ be the index of the gene targeted by the $l^{\mathrm{th}}$ intervention.
 That is, the $l^{\mathrm{th}}$ interventional sample was an experiment in which gene $t(l)$ was knocked out.
 Let $T = \{ t(1), \ldots, t(n^{\mathrm{int}}) \}$ be the subset of genes that were the target of an interventional experiment.

 {\bf Problem set-up.} Our problem set-up was as follows.
-We sampled a subset $C \subset T$ of the genes that were intervened upon, with $|C|=50$, and treated this as the vertex set of interest (i.e. setting $V=C$ and $p=|C|=50$).
-The goal was to uncover the mutual causal relationships between these $p$ variables.
+We sampled a subset $C \subset T$ of the genes that were intervened upon, with $|C|=50$, and treated this as the vertex set of interest (i.e., setting $V=C$ and $p=|C|=50$).
+The goal was to uncover causal relationships between these $p$ variables.